Snippets from the Revolution – An Interview with Dr. Jaime Teevan

 - RSS feed

-Jaime Teevan: Sometimes when people hear about the work that I’m doing, about sort of taking these tasks and fragmenting them, and helping us make use of our mobile time, they’re like, Jaime, you’re going to ruin my life.
+Jaime Teevan: You know, sometimes when people hear about the work that I’m doing, about sort of taking these tasks and fragmenting them, and helping us make use of our mobile time, they’re like, Jaime, you’re going to ruin my life.
 I’m going to have work all the time.
-It’s like all of a sudden, I can’t sit quietly in line at Starbucks.
-I have to be doing work then too.
-And that’s not actually what I’m trying to do
+It’s like all of a sudden, I can’t like sit quietly in line at Starbucks?
+I have to be doing work then, too?
+And that’s not actually what I’m trying to do.

 Jaime Teevan: Hi, Gretchen.